Jack the Ripper suspects: Thomas Hayne Cutbush

 Thomas Hayne Cutbush (1865–1903) was a medical student sent to Lambeth Infirmary in 1891 suffering delusions thought to have been caused by syphilis.
-After stabbing a woman in the backside and attempting to stab a second he was pronounced insane and committed to Broadmoor Hospital in 1891, where he remained until his death in 1903.
+After stabbing a woman in the backside and attempting to stab a second, he was pronounced insane and committed to Broadmoor Hospital in 1891, where he remained until his death in 1903.
 In a series of articles in 1894, The Sun newspaper suggested that Cutbush was the Ripper.
-There is no evidence that police took the idea seriously, and Melville Macnaghten's memorandum naming the three police suspects Druitt, Kosminski and Ostrog was written to refute the idea that Cutbush was the Ripper.
-Cutbush was the suspect advanced in the 1993 book Jack the Myth by A. P. Wolf, who suggested that Macnaghten wrote his memo to protect Cutbush's uncle, a fellow police officer.
-Another recent writer, Peter Hodgson, considers Cutbush the most likely candidate.
-David Bullock also firmly believes Cutbush to be the real Ripper in his book.
+There is no evidence that police took the idea seriously, and Melville Macnaghten's memorandum naming the three police suspects—Druitt, Kosminski and Ostrog—was written to refute the idea that Cutbush was the Ripper.
+Cutbush was the suspect advanced in a 1993 book by A. P. Wolf, who suggested that Macnaghten wrote his memo to protect Cutbush's uncle, a fellow police officer.
+In a 2011 book, author Peter Hodgson considers Cutbush the most likely candidate.
+David Bullock, in his 2012 book, also firmly believes Cutbush to be the real Ripper.